StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 * **Node name label:** `pressInteraction || patch`
 ### Special Considerations for Native Nodes
 * For the `"rgbColor || Patch"` node, RGB values are processed on a decimal between 0 and 1 instead of 0 - 255. **Make sure any custom values for this node use input values between 0 and 1, rather than 0 to 255.**
+## Syntax Rules for `updateLayerInputs`
+As mentioned previously, `updateLayerInputs` invokes all native and custom patches.
+It's final step is to update @State variables needed for populating views.
+**Avoid logic in `updateLayerInputs` that does anything other than making calls to native or custom patch functions, or populate view state**.
+Logic that doesn't meet this criteria should be replaced with invocations to native patch nodes, or worst case scenario, to newly-defined custom patch functions.
+For examples of proper invocation and prioritization of native patch nodes, consult "Examples of Prioritizing Native Patches Over Custom Patches".
 ## SwiftUI View Behavior
 ### Allowed Views
 The listed views below are the only permitted views inside a `var body`: